BruhfessorX/cybercraft5e/docs/game-master/setting-overview.md

 # Setting Overview

-Cybercraft is set in **Echolight City**, a sprawling megacity built atop ancient ruins where the Veil between worlds runs thin.
+Cybercraft is set in **Echo City**, a sprawling megacity built atop ancient ruins where the Veil between worlds runs thin.

 ## Key Facts
 - The city is divided into **Corporate Towers**, **Street Sectors**, and **Veil Zones**.